 Shri Nityananda as more Merciful than Shri Chaitanya

-Wednesday, February 16th will be the observance of Lord Nityananda’s holy appearance day.
-I have been blessed to be able to give class to the devotees on that day.
-I am sharing with you part of what I have prepared for that talk.
+I originally published this blog on February 15, 2011.
+Since I don't have time this evening to prepare a blog about Lord Nityananda, I thought I would post it again now.
+Sunday, February 1st will be the observance of Lord Nityananda’s holy appearance day.
+I was blessed in 2011 to be able to give class to the devotees on that day.
+I am sharing with you part of what I spoke about then.
 On the one hand, I appreciate the special mercy that comes to one who is able to speak to the devotees about Krishna and the philosophy of devotion, while on the other, I also find it very humbling to realize that I really don’t know much about the philosophy.
 It is like an ocean, and I can only share a few drops.
-However, I do so for my own purification, with the prayer and intention to inspire and inform the devotees.
+However, I speak for my own purification, with the prayer and intention to inspire and inform the devotees.
 Besides this, Krishna appreciates our taking risks in his service, assuring us in the Gita, that he carries what we lack and preserves what we have.

 It is interesting how Spring is associated with Shri Chaitanya and his associations.
 First Shri Advaita Acharya, who prayed for the Lord’s appearance, then Shri Nityananda Prabhu, the expansion of Lord Chaitanya and his most merciful aspect, and finally the crescendo, next month, on the full moon day, Lord Chaitanya’s appearance.
 Although Shri Chaitanya is widely known as the “most munificent” avatar, freely giving Krishna prema (ecstatic love for Krishna), Shri Nityananda is considered even more merciful, since he gives prema to the most unqualified persons.